 It took me about five hours with the “Special Express” from Bangkok and as I reached Phitsanulok in the afternoon, it started to rain.
 No problem though since I brought my girlfriend’s umbrella.
 I walked down a few blocks from the train station, looking for a guesthouse.
 The first impressions of Phitsanulok were pretty unspectacular, seemed just like a typical provincial town, but I knew it had a lot more to offer.

-It didn’t take long until I found some place to stay, it’s called Bon Bon guesthouse, located in 5-7 min walking distance from the riverbank.
-They had fan rooms for 350 Baht and aircon rooms for 450 Baht.
+It didn’t take long until I found a place to stay, it’s called Bon Bon Guesthouse, located in 5-7 min walking distance from the riverbank.
+They had fan rooms for 400 Baht and aircon rooms for 500 Baht.
 I took the fan one as it wasn’t that humid at all here, or maybe it just felt so coming from Bangkok.

 There is another very popular budget hotel right next to it, called Lithai Guest House, with similar room rates.
 If you are looking for something on the top end, the Grand Riverside Hotel is maybe the most famous hotel in town.

 I had a shower and just took it easy during the rest of the day with a walk along the riverbank, which is pretty calm and relaxing during the day but the place to come for shopping (night market) and partying during the night.
 But more on that later.

 The main purpose of my visit to Phitsanulok was exploring its three remarkable temple complexes and that’s what I did the next morning.
 The good thing is they are located within short walking distance from each other and also just about 20 mins walk from the railway station or the night market (river bank).

 Locals just call it Wat Yai and not just because it’s the biggest, but also because it’s the most important temple in Phitsanulok and the province: Wat Phra Si Rattana Mahathat.